 Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America.
-The District's special trustee adopts an operating budget no later than July 1 in accordance with State law.
+The District's Board and Special Trustee adopt an operating budget no later than July 1 in accordance with State law.
 A public hearing must be conducted to receive comments prior to adoption.
-The District's special trustee satisfied these requirements.
-The special trustee revises this budget during the year to give consideration to unanticipated revenue and expenditures primarily resulting from events unknown at the time of budget adoption.
+The District's Board and Special Trustee satisfied these requirements.
+The Board and Special Trustee revise this budget during the year to give consideration to unanticipated revenue and expenditures primarily resulting from events unknown at the time of budget adoption.
 The District employs budget control by minor object and by individual appropriation accounts.
 Expenditures cannot legally exceed appropriations by major object account.